 What’s the deal?
 An eccentric drinking den and shrine to honorary Parisian Hem.

-What to drink: The Picasso Martini (a badass dry martini with a frozen cube of vermouth).
+What should I drink?
+The Picasso Martini (a badass dry martini with a frozen cube of vermouth).

 Tucked away at the back of the world-famous Hotel Ritz, is Bar Hemingway, opened by British bartender Colin Field in 1994.
 This wood-panelled watering hole is a shrine to the author – walls are adorned with photos of authors he admired, boxes of fly-tying paraphernalia and a framed pack of his Lucky Strike cigarettes.
 Even the menu is printed like a newspaper, the aptly named Hemingway Star, which lists more than 20 original cocktails.